 If you’re creating an investment portfolio or looking to invest in a fund, the chances are the first thing you want to know is what kind of returns you’re likely to get.
 Here’s how we forecast potential returns at Nutmeg.

-This isn’t as simple as projecting a single number and investment returns can’t be guaranteed, of course.
+Forecasting investment returns isn’t as simple as projecting a single number, and returns can’t be guaranteed, of course.
 But understanding the likelihood of each possible outcome and how it has been calculated by your investment manager can really help inform your decision-making – in particular, the level of risk you’re willing to take and how long you want to invest for.

 How we calculate projected returns

 The investment projections we show are never a guaranteed predictor of future performance.
 They’re there to give you context and help you make decisions about the kind of portfolio that might best suit your investment goals.

 Using normalised average long-term expected returns for key asset types, we calculate the expected average returns for each portfolio and then a spread of likely outcomes either side of that average.

 These projections are based on the estimated returns for a portfolio of equities and government bonds, in different percentages, depending on your chosen risk level.
 In general, the higher the risk of a portfolio the greater the proportion of equities – both in the UK and overseas – and so a higher level of expected return.

 For example, a typical risk model 6 portfolio at Nutmeg would contain around 60% equities, with 40% in bonds and cash.

 Expected returns from equities

 For UK equities, we currently project the long-term (ten years or more) average annual return to be 6.8%, and for international equities, 7.2%.
 These and other equity estimates are based on combining three elements: